-The World Apostolate of Fatima is an international Public Association of the Faithful under the Pontifical Council of the Laity.
-The Cleveland Diocesan Division operates under the ecclesial authority of Bishop Daniel Thomas, Bishop of Toledo / Apostolic Administrator of Cleveland, and is a Division of the World Apostolate of Fatima, USA ~ Our Lady’s Blue Army.
+The World Apostolate of Fatima, Cleveland is a Division of the World Apostolate of Fatima, USA ~ Our Lady’s Blue Army.
+Division is an international Public Association of the Faithful under the Pontifical Council of the Laity.
+The Cleveland Division operates under the ecclesial authority of the Most Reverend Edward C. Malesic, Bishop of the Diocese of Cleveland.